What’s nutrition got to do with body image?

 “I’ll work on my body image once I’m in a body I like or once I lose the weight?”

 How have those weight loss interventions worked for you in the long term?
-Did they work the first time or did you end up trying a few like I have?
+Did they work the first time or did you end up trying a few as I have?

 Occasionally they may get tempted back into diet culture, perhaps the cycle starts to rev up again from the sidelines.
 In each and every one of these cases, it’s fair to say the reason they get lured back in starts with feeling bad about their body.
 Every single diet you’ve likely done has also began with some negative thoughts about your body.
 Am I wrong?

 We look in the mirror, or compare ourselves to someone else, or pass by a particularly precise store window or maybe we can pinch a little bit more of our body than we used to.
 Or, maybe some cellulite is starting to smile at us or someone makes an unsolicited comment about our body… the list goes on.

 THIS IS SO INCREDIBLY TRIGGERING, SO INCREDIBLY TRAUMATIC for anyone who has experienced it over and over again for their entire lives.

 It’s no wonder that those empty promises that diets are shouting at us start to lure us back in.